 Adapting your home - how to get help and advice

-If you, or someone living with you in your property, has a disability, an adaptation may help you to live more comfortably in your home.
+If you, or someone living with you, have a disability, an adaptation may help you to live more comfortably in your home.

-If you or someone living with you has a disability, you may qualify for grant aid.
-An assessment of your income is used to calculate whether you will have to pay for some of the work.
-An assessment will not be required where the disabled person is a dependant, up until their 19th birthday.
+You might qualify for grant aid to help you with the adaptions needed on your home.
+An assessment of your income will see if you will have to pay for any of the work.
+An assessment will not be required if the disabled person is under 19 and a dependant.

-There are different ways to apply for adaptations, depending on whether your home is:
+There are different ways to apply for adaptions, depending on whether your home is:

 Who can get help?

-Anyone can apply, regardless of whether you rent or own your home.
-Landlords and other household members are also eligible to apply on behalf of someone in their property who has particular needs.
+Anyone can apply for this service, whether you rent or own your home.
+Landlords and other household members are also able to apply on the behalf of someone living in the property.

 What types of adaptations are available?

-All housing adaptations are tailored to meet the individual needs of each particular applicant but are generally classified into two main categories:
+All adaptations are tailored to meet the needs of each person who applies, but are split into two main categories: